 The trend rates illustrated below are used to project age-graded claims and flat rates into future years.
-Trend rates were developed based on the SOA-Getzen trend rate model version 2019\b (previously version 2018\c).
-2019 trend assumption is based on preliminary estimates of calendar year 2020 claims experience.
-The 2020 through 2022 trend assumptions (before noted adjustments) were based on a review of the Commonwealth's historical trend rates from 2015 through 2018 emerging experience, separately for non-Medicare and Medicare benefits.
+Trend rates were developed based on the most recently published SOA-Getzen trend rate model, version 2020_b (previously version 2019_b).
+The short-term trend assumptions were based on a review of the Commonwealth's historical trend rates for both medical and dental benefits, during the years 2017 through 2019 and emerging experience, along with industry surveys, separately for non-Medicare and Medicare benefits.
 The Commonwealth's experience along with industry surveys were used to predict short-term future per capita cost increases.
-The most recently published SOA-Getzen model was then used to determine the trend rates beginning in 2023 and thereafter, based on the plan's long-term inflation assumption and reasonable macroeconomic assumptions for the growth of health care expenditures during this period relative to the general economy.
+The most recently published SOA-Getzen model was then used to determine the trend rates beginning in 2024 and thereafter, based on the plan's long-term inflation assumption and reasonable macro-economic assumptions for the growth of health care expenditures during this period relative to the general economy.